Virtual IPs and Service Proxies

 When clients connect to the VIP, their traffic is automatically transported to an appropriate endpoint.
 The environment variables and DNS for Services are actually populated in terms of the Service's virtual IP address (and port).

 One of the primary philosophies of Kubernetes is that you should not be exposed to situations that could cause your actions to fail through no fault of your own.
-For the design of the Service resource, this means not making you choose your own port number if that choice might collide with someone else's choice.
+For the design of the Service resource, this means not making you choose your own IP address if that choice might collide with someone else's choice.
 That is an isolation failure.

-In order to allow you to choose a port number for your Services, we must
+In order to allow you to choose an IP address for your Services, we must

 ensure that no two Services can collide.
 Kubernetes does that by allocating each